Code1Here/Car-Salesman-App/README.md

 A desktop app where users register customer info onto a dashboard, after punching in/signing in.
 Users, which are the car salesman, can see their list of customers they have dealt with in order.
 They can open a fill out form to add new users.
 They can select a dropdown menu to view the inventory of cars available.
-They can match the selection to a customer and pop open a pre-generated approval for a loan based on yearly gross income —with a required down payment.
+They can match the selection to a customer and pop open a pre-generated approval for a loan based on **yearly gross income** ——with a required down payment.
 There are options for promos and once that phase or conversation is agreed upon by both parties, the next window to appear is a contract joining their information, the vehicles information and new data on how they choose to pay.

 ### Use Cases